Exploring charm decays with missing energy in leptoquark models: model

 where \,$j,k,x,y=1,2,3$\, are implicitly summed over,

 As in the last section, this brings about the FCNC decays of charmed hadrons with missing energy, but now it is the right-handed neutrinos that act as the invisibles.
-Moreover, ${\cal L}_{qq'\textsl{\texttt{NN}}'}$ can induce analogous transitions in the down-type quark sector.
+Furthermore, ${\cal L}_{qq'\textsl{\texttt{NN}}'}$ can induce analogous transitions among down-type quarks.